-The Committee also considered the Going Concern basis on which the accounts have been prepared (see Note 1(b) on page 37).
+The Committee also considered the Going Concern basis on which the accounts have been prepared (see Note 1(b)).
 The directors are satisfied that the Going Concern basis is appropriate for the preparation of the financial statements.

 Donald McAlister

 Chair - Audit Committee